pedrosanta/html-base/README.md

 # Purpose

-To start a new static HTML site or page one probably shouldn't need to go further than the good old proven and amazing [HTML5 Boilerplate](https://html5boilerplate.com).

-But with the latter consisting mostly of ready to use static files, it lacks as a basis for a working development workflow, which, given the modern web development requirements, one might sometimes need to add CSS pre-processing, bundling, deployment, among others.

-This starter/seed project draws heavily from HTML5 Boilerplate, but adds a simple folder structure and a very lightweight base development workflow (based on [Grunt](https://gruntjs.com)) that allows for expansion to include aditional features and additional steps to your build pipeline.
+This starter/seed project draws heavily from the good old proven [HTML5 Boilerplate](https://html5boilerplate.com) but pairs it with [Parcel](https://parceljs.org) for a quick HTML development setup, and also aligned with the current web development requirements.

 With this starter/seed you will get:

-- A modern template based on [HTML5 Boilerplate](https://html5boilerplate.com).
+- A modern HTML starter template based on [HTML5 Boilerplate](https://html5boilerplate.com).
-- A sensible folder structure with a `dist` folder and a minimal build process, that clearly separates all the the config and dev workflow files, `npm_modules`/dependencies, etc, from the files that need to be deployed.
+- A sensible folder structure with `src`/`dist` folders allowing for proper separation of all the the config, dev workflow files, `npm_modules`/dependencies, etc, and the built files that need to be deployed.
+- Parcel build optimization, etc.
 - A deployment command/task that works through FTP/FTPS or SFTP.
 - Configurable variables via [dotenv](https://github.com/motdotla/dotenv)/`.env` file.